PaghdalDarshil/CS503/Week 10/readme.md

 - What is your UID in the new user namespace?
 -    Ans: - Inside the user namespace, the UID appears as:
 -             uid=0(root) gid=65534(nogroup)
+-    This means the process is assigned UID 0 (root) within the namespace but remains unprivileged.
 - What capabilities do you have in the user namespace?
+-    Ans: - The capabilities inside the namespace are:
+-             CapInh:  0000000000000000
+-             CapPrm:  0000000000000000
+-             CapEff:  0000000000000000
+-             CapBnd:  000001ffffffffff
+-             CapAmb:  0000000000000000
+-    CapEff (Effective capabilities): 0000000000000000 → No real privileges.
+-    CapPrm (Permitted capabilities): 0000000000000000 → Cannot execute privileged operations.
+-    CapBnd (Bounding capabilities): 000001ffffffffff → Defines the max set of capabilities available.
+-    Even though the UID appears as 0, the process has no effective privileges, preventing it from performing root-level actions like mounting or modifying the system settings.

 - How do the UID mappings work?
+-    Ans:- UID mappings allow an unprivileged user on the host to appear as UID 0 (root) inside the namespace.
+-          0    1000    1
+-    This means:
+-    UID 0 inside the namespace corresponds to UID 1000 on the host.
+-    The process inside the namespace sees itself as root (UID 0) but is still restricted to its original host UID permissions.

 ## Part 3: Exploring Isolation with User Namespaces